-IAS 27 Separate Financial Statements ("IAS 27") was amended during 2011 and replaces IAS 27 Consolidated and Separate Financial Statements.
+IAS 27 - Separate Financial Statements ("IAS 27") was amended during 2011 and replaces IAS 27 Consolidated and Separate Financial Statements.
 IAS 27 has been reissued to reflect the change of including the consolidation guidance in IFRS 10.
 In addition, IAS 27 will now only prescribe the accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when the Company prepares separate financial statements.
-The Company intends to adopt IAS 27 in its financial statements for the annual period beginning on April 1, 2013.
-The Company has not yet determined the impact of the amendments to IAS 27 on its financial statements.
+On April 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's financial statements.

-IAS 28 Investments in Associates and Joint Ventures ("IAS 28") was issued by the IASB in May 2011 and supersedes IAS 28 Investments in Associates and prescribes the accounting for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
+IAS 28 - Investments in Associates and Joint Ventures ("IAS 28") was issued by the IASB in May 2011 and supersedes IAS 28 - Investments in Associates and prescribes the accounting for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
 IAS 28 defines significant influence as the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.
 IAS 28 also provides guidance on how the equity method of accounting is to be applied and also prescribes how investments in associates and joint ventures should be tested for impairment.
-The Company intends to adopt IAS 28 in its financial statements for the annual period beginning on April 1, 2013.
-The Company has not yet determined the impact of the amendments to IAS 28 on its financial statements.
+On April 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's financial statements.